 Huw Collins is a recent addition to the team.
 He has 25 years experience in various accounting roles spent, for the most part, in the Automotive industry culminating in this welcome career change.
 Currently working towards an MSc in Health Data Science at Swansea University.

 David is a senior data analyst and software developer for the SAIL team.
 With skills and expertise in software development using best practices in the areas of code and database design, documentation, and testing.
 David is responsible for developing software and methods that will enable different approaches to research using SAIL.

 David has many years’ experience as a software contractor working in the Health, Finance and Manufacturing sectors building bespoke business applications.
 His previous contract was with the NHS developing an application for the pharmacy team.

 Muhammad is a Research Analyst for the SAIL Databank.
 He works on the automation process for data quality checks for SAIL datasets.

 He recently received his PhD degree in electrical and electronic engineering (nanoscale device simulation) from Swansea University, UK, before which he was working in the University IT business, mainly web developing.

-Geoff is a Software Developer and Data Analyst for projects using the SAIL Databank.
+Geoff is a Software Developer and Senior Data Analyst for projects using the SAIL Databank.
 His role involves creating and improving data systems used in the SAIL Databank and assisting projects to develop data extracts that meet their specific requirements.
 His background is a software developer for the Welsh Government and other public and private sector organisations.
 He also has many years’ experience of performing data analysis of Government and Educational data using SQL queries.